APPOINTMENTS GENERAL INFO

 In addition, naturopathic doctors recognize the value of working closely with conventional and alternative medical providers and will make appropriate referrals for further diagnostic work-up, treatment support, or surgical intervention as indicated.
 In turn, a growing number of conventional medical doctors refer patients and colleagues looking for a fresh perspective for difficult-to-treat chronic pain to naturopathic doctors.

-How can naturopathic doctors and conventionally trained doctors work together?
+How can Naturopathic Doctors and conventionally trained doctors work together?

 here are a number of situations where naturopathic and conventionally trained doctors working together deliver care for some patients.
 Examples include:

-• People seeking relief from chronic pain without using highly additive opioids
+- People seeking relief from chronic pain without using highly additive opioids

-• People who want to build and maintain a foundation of optimal health and well-being
+- Those people who want to build and maintain a foundation of optimal health and well-being

 These are areas where naturopathic medicine excels, providing diagnostic approaches and treatments that complement those of conventionally trained doctors.
 Naturopathic doctors are educated and trained in accredited naturopathic medical colleges to diagnose, prevent and treat acute and chronic illness and restore and establish optimal health by supporting a person’s inherent self-healing process.
 In addition, they are trained to identify underlying causes of illness and develop personalized treatment plans to address them.
 They also are known for their unique Therapeutic Order, which identifies the natural order in which naturopathic therapies should be applied to provide the greatest benefit with the least potential for adverse reactions.